 So much for “Catch Me If You Can.”
 However, credit where credit is due: Floyd showed more consideration than most teenagers who break curfew and apparently called the sheriff to assure him he’d be in juvenile court Friday morning.

 In case you need a recap at this point, the Seattle Star was keeping count, reminding readers, “Floyd is the youth who has escaped from the Seattle police twice, from the Tacoma police once and from the county jail once. . .
 All this within the past 10 days.”

 4. Be bold.

-Subtlety had never been Floyd’s strength, and rather than stay under the radar, he and Archie reportedly made the most of their newfound freedom:
+Subtlety was never Floyd’s strength, and rather than stay under the radar, he and Archie reportedly made the most of their newfound freedom:

-Since [his escape from King County Jail] Floyd has been leading the merry life.
+Since [his escape from King County Jail,] Floyd has been leading the merry life.
 On three occasions within the past 48 hours he has phoned for renting machines [chauffeured cars], and with Jamieson as his guest has ridden all over the state.
-Each time he has slipped the chauffeur, and the chauffeur has returned sadly to town.– From the Seattle Star, June 16, 1911
+Each time he has slipped the chauffeur, and the chauffeur has returned sadly to town.– The Seattle Star, June 16, 1911

 5. Repent, and beg forgiveness.

 All good things, including adolescent crime sprees, must come to an end.
 The law caught up to the “sensational automobile youth” in Bellingham about a week after his felonious adventure began.
 Floyd was said to have been guarded by “six husky policemen” and brought back to Seattle by “a double platoon of heavily armed deputies.”
 Between the police’s VIP treatment and the Pennsylvania Railroad Company’s previous offer, it’s a wonder his head wasn’t too big for his cell.